Zeke-OS/zeke/doc/coding_standards.markdown

 Makefiles
 ---------

-The main Makefile is responsible of parsing module makefiles and compiling the whole kernel.
-Module makefiles are named as `<module>.mk` and are located in the `kmodmakefiles` directory under `kern` directory.
+The main Makefile is responsible of recursively compiling all parts of Zeke.

+`kern/Makefile`is responsible of compiling the kernel and parsing module makefiles.
+Module makefiles are following the naming convention `<module>.mk` and are located under `kern/kmodmakefiles` directory.

 Note that in context of Zeke there is two kinds of modules, the core/top level subsystems that are packed as static library files and then there is kind of submodules (often referred as modules too) that are optional compilation units or compilation unit groups.
 Both are configured in the kernel configuration.
+What Zeke doesn't support currently is dynamically loaded modules.

 Module makefiles are parsed like normal makefiles but care should be taken when changing global variables in these makefiles.
 Module makefiles are mainly